Uniswap/docs/docs/V3/reference/interfaces/IUniswapV3Factory.md

     address tokenA, address tokenB, uint24 fee
   ) external returns (address pool)
 ```
+Returns the pool address for a given pair of tokens and a fee, or address 0 if it does not exist

 tokenA and tokenB may be passed in either token0/token1 or token1/token0 order